 Even though hackers have used AI to commit more convincing identity theft and fraud, there are steps you can take to protect your company, employee, and customer information from bad actors.
 Here are 4 ways to fortify your security measures against AI-generated attacks.

-Just as hackers can use AI for evil purposes, businesses can leverage AI to their advantage in protecting themselves.
-Although AI is steadily becoming more accessible for small- to medium-sized businesses to incorporate in their cybersecurity efforts, larger companies that offer services are well ahead of the curve in using AI for data analysis and threat detection.
-Monroe shares that some companies even provide AI detection tools to help detect AI-generated content.
+Just as hackers can use AI for evil purposes, businesses can use it to their advantage in fighting AI and identity theft.
+Although AI is steadily becoming more accessible for small- to medium-sized businesses to incorporate in their cybersecurity efforts, larger companies are well ahead of the curve in using AI for data analysis and threat detection.
+Monroe shares that AI detection tools can help detect AI-generated content.

 "Once you upload any suspected AI-created copy, these programs can analyze them for indicators and tell you if it's likely AI-generated content," Monroe says.
 "While it's not a guaranteed protective measure, it's an option for businesses to identify suspicious content and potentially avoid an attack."